raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> [2, 4]
 ```

-Folding is a very fundamental kind of iteration over a collection.
+Folding is a very fundamental kind of operation on a collection.
 It can be used in many other ways, but let's move along and talk about what kinds of collections we might want to fold.

 ### foldl